-Medina EC is a not-for-profit organization.
+We are a not-for-profit organization.
 Any revenue above the cost of doing business is considered "margins."
 These margins represent an interest-free loan of operating capital by the membership to the cooperative.
-This capital allows Medina EC to finance operating costs and expenses, with the intent that excess capital will be repaid to the members in later years through capital credits.
-Capital credits are an important part of Medina EC's business model and are just one of the things that makes the cooperative different than many other utilities.
-At this time, the cooperative has retired and returned more than $25.7 million to its members.
+This capital allows us to finance operating costs and expenses, with the intent that excess capital will be repaid to the members in later years through capital credits.
+Capital credits are an important part of our business model and are just one of the things that makes the cooperative different than many other utilities.
+To date, we have returned more than $40* million back to members. *through December 2023

-The amount of capital credits earned by any given member in a given year is based on the amount of the member's monthly electric bills.
+The amount of capital credits earned by any given member in a year is based on the amount of the member's monthly electric bill.

 Allocated capital credits appear as an entry on the permanent financial records of the cooperative and reflect a member's equity in Medina EC.
-When the Board of Director's votes and approves to retire capital credits, that money is distributed back to the membership who were members during the time frame being retired.
+When the board of directors approve to retire capital credits, that money is given back to those who were members during the time frame being retired.

-A: A member who terminates service no longer receives capital credit allocations.
+A member who terminates service no longer receives capital credit allocations.
 The balance in the member's capital credit account is maintained until the cooperative begins retirements that affect that account.
-Payments are often made around 20 years after they are earned, so it is important that members make sure Medina EC always has a current mailing address.
+Payments are often made around 20 years after they are earned, so it is important to make sure Medina EC always has an updated mailing address.
 You can also choose to donate future capital credit retirements to charity.
 Contact our office if you are interested in that option.

-A: If a member passes away, their estate does have the option of settling their capital credits early or of waiting for retirements of their allocated capital credits.
-You can read about your options in the event of a member death here.
+If a member passes away, their estate does have the option of settling their capital credits early (Estate Retirement) or waiting for retirements of their allocated capital credits (Standard Retirement).
+Read about the options here.

 Unclaimed Capital Credits